yz-eg/yz-eg.github.io/README.md

 # Contribution

 Put the name of the chapter you want to contribute in the [Division of work](https://github.com/aimacode/aima-javascript/issues/27) thread.
-Please squash all comits into a single comit.
+Please squash all commits into a single commit.
+Also see [CONTRIBUTION.md](CONTRIBUTION.md) for know the working status.